 Yes!
 I’m always surprised by a few affordable wine clubs that are too often overlooked by readers of this page.
 Specifically the Case Club from The Califiornia Wine Club offers exceptional value at very low prices (save on average $150 per case).
 This club doesn’t have an introductory discount, but that’s not a primary reason to pick a wine club.

 Both the Sunset Magazine Wine Club and Picked by Wine.com also deserve nods for excellence in the affordable category.
 Picked is completely customizable and the wines are chosen just for you by a certified sommelier.
-Their cheapest option is averages $20 per bottle.
-Sunset is $20 per bottle and the wines are collaboratively selected by Sunset Magazine’s editorial staff and Vanessa Conlin, Master of Wine and Head of Wine at Wine Access.
+Their cheapest option averages $20 per bottle.
+Sunset is $20 per bottle and the wines are collaboratively selected by Sunset Magazine’s editorial staff and the esteemed Wine Team at Wine Access.

 Are introductory offers a good thing?